ibm-cloud-docs/BlockStorage/how-to-create-duplicate-volume.md

 ## Creating a duplicate from a specific Snapshot

-Browse to your list of {{site.data.keyword.blockstorageshort}}:
+1. Go to your list of {{site.data.keyword.blockstorageshort}}

-1. Click a **LUN/volume** from the list to view the details page.
+2. Click a **LUN/volume** from the list to view the details page.
 (It can either be a replica or non-replica volume.)
-2. Scroll down and select an existing snapshot from the list on the details page and click **Actions** > **Duplicate**.
+3. Scroll down and select an existing snapshot from the list on the details page and click **Actions** > **Duplicate**.
-3. Storage Type (Endurance or Performance) and Location remain the same as the original volume.
+4. Storage Type (Endurance or Performance) and Location remain the same as the original volume.
-4. Available Performance and size combinations are displayed.
+5. Available Performance and size combinations are displayed.
 The IOPs designation of the original volume is set by default.
 You can specify IOPS or IOPS Tier for the new volume.
-    - If your original volume is 0.25 IOPS Endurance tier, you won't be able to make a new selection.
+    - If your original volume is 0.25 IOPS Endurance tier, you can't make a new selection.
     - If your original volume is 2, 4, or 10 IOPS Endurance tier, you can move anywhere between those tiers for the new volume.
-5. You can update the size of the new volume so that it is larger than the original.
+6. You can update the size of the new volume so that it is larger than the original.
 The size of the original volume is set by default.
     - **Note**: {{site.data.keyword.blockstorageshort}} can be resized to 10 times the original size of the volume.
-6. You can update the snapshot space for the new volume to add more, less, or no snapshot space.
+7. You can update the snapshot space for the new volume to add more, less, or no snapshot space.
 The snapshot space of the original volume is set by default.
-7. Click **Continue** to place your order for the duplicate.
+8. Click **Continue** to place your order for the duplicate.

 ## Managing your duplicate volume

-While data is being copied from the original volume to the duplicate, you'll see a status on the details page that states the duplication is in progress.
+While data is being copied from the original volume to the duplicate, you can see a status on the details page that shows the duplication is in progress.
 During this time, you can attach to a host and read/write to the volume, but you can't create snapshot schedules.
-When the duplication process is complete, the new volume will be completely independent and can be managed with snapshots and replication as normal.
+When the duplication process is complete, the new volume is independent from the original and can be managed with snapshots and replication as normal.